Welcome to Sainsbury’s Help Centre

 We asked our customers what was more important to them when it came to getting good value and we received a clear message that lower regular prices mattered more than Brand Match.

-When did the Brand Match scheme end?
+When will the Brand Match scheme end?

 Is this just a way of saving money?